linuxkit/linuxkit/docs/kernels.md

 hash of the files it was created from (git tree hash of the `./kernel` directory).
 For selected kernels (mostly the LTS kernels and latest stable kernels) we also compile/push kernels with additional debugging enabled.
-The hub images for these kernels have the `_dbg` suffix in the tag.
+The hub images for these kernels have the `-dbg` suffix in the tag.
 For some kernels, we also provide matching packages containing the `perf` utility for debugging and performance tracing.
 The perf package is called `kernel-perf` and is tagged the same way as